philipco/artemis-bidirectional-compression/README.md

 5. With one or two memories (one for each way)
 6. With or without momentum
 7. With or without Polyak-Ruppert averaging
-8. With or without devices sampling.
+8. With or without devices sampling
 9. ...

 Other features are planned to be coded to enhance the code and the possibilities.
 In this perspective, the code